Prettyhtml/prettyhtml/README.md

 ## Why

 Prettier has no support for template syntaxes like Angular or Vue.
 There is an open [PR](https://github.com/prettier/prettier/pull/4753) but there is no agreement on it.
 In the meantime I need a general formatter in order to talk less about formatting.
 Prettyhtml should be able to format any superset of HTML as long it is parseable with minor tweaks.
-We maintain a [fork](https://github.com/StarpTech/parse5) of the most robust HTML5 parser.
+We use a modified version of the Angular 6 template parser.
 Some other packages from the [rehype](https://github.com/rehypejs/rehype) ecosystem were modified to our needs.

 ## Acknowledgement